Malta exiles: Turkish approach to the trials against the Malta exiles

-The Kemalist Ankara Government was strictly opposed to trials against the Malta exilees and their portrayal as criminals for opposing the occupation of Anatolia.
+The Kemalist Ankara Government was strictly opposed to trials against the Malta exiles and their portrayal as criminals for opposing the occupation of Anatolia.
 Mustafa Kemal reasoned about the detainees in Malta on the occasion of the congress in Sivas on the 4 September 1919: "...should any of the detainees either already brought or yet to be brought to Istanbul be executed, even at the order of the vile Istanbul government, we would seriously consider executing all British prisoners in our custody."
 From February 1921 the military court in Istanbul begun releasing prisoners without trials.

 Release

 The exiled later returned to Turkey in stages during 1921–1922.
 The release of the Turkish detainees in Malta was accomplished in exchange for 22 British prisoners held by Mustafa Kemal amongst which figured Alfred Rawlinson, a relative of the British General Henry Rawlinson.
 Several of the Malta Exiles then joined the Turkish Nationalist Movement around Mustafa Kemal in Ankara.